 Many people may feel nervous on exam day; however, you don’t need to be overly nervous as it is not the end of the world.
 Be confident of your knowledge and skills, as people tend to forget what they learned when they are nervous.
-That may even lead to them fail the test, pay their test fees, and then take the test again.
+That may even lead to them failing the test, paying their test fees, and then taking the test again.

 Be positive and relaxed